NIEM/NIEM-Metamodel/Intro to NIEM Model Instances/Introduction to NIEM Model Instances.md

 	- Text (HTML<sup>[10](#html_fn)</sup>, Markdown<sup>[11](#markdown_fn)</sup>, DOCX<sup>[12](#docx_fn)</sup>, RTF<sup>[13](#rtf_fn)</sup>, PDF<sup>[14](#pdf_fn)</sup>, CSV<sup>[15](#csv_fn)</sup>, etc.)
 	- Diagrams (Graphviz/DOT<sup>[16](#dot_fn)</sup>)

-**Using a NIEM Model Instance, you no longer need separate tool suites for each format, e.g. SSGT and Movement.
+**Using NIEM Common Model Format, you no longer need separate tool suites for each format, e.g. SSGT and Movement.
 There is one tool suite that deals with models, with converters for different technologies.
 Converters are easier to write than tool suites.
 Development of those converters can be spread out over the community, leveraging expertise in each technology.**

 ## Why Not Just Use RFD/RDFS<sup>[17](#rdfs_fn)</sup>?

 NIEM models have details that aren't easily captured in RDF.
 Concepts like cardinality and field typing are crucial to information exchanges, yet are not easily represented in RDF.

-**A key benefit of the Metamodel is that the NIEM Model Instance can be readily converted to RDF.**
+**A key benefit of the Metamodel is that NIEM Common Model Format can be readily converted to RDF.**

 ## Why Not Just Use UML?